juliusfabricweaver/PCR/README.md

 3. Run `npm run prepare-release` before committing
 4. Submit PR with description of changes
 5. Ensure all checks pass

-## 📝 License

-This project is proprietary healthcare software for the University of Ottawa VCRT.
-All rights reserved.

 ## 🆘 Support